Jayenots/Software-Packaging-and-File-Archiving-on-Windows/README.md

 to navigate to the "Documents" folder.
 Once you're there, you can create a .zip archive (called Planets.zip) using this command:

-Compress-Archive -Path Earth, Mercury, Venus Planets.zip

-# I**nstall and uninstall software using Windows CLI**
+Compress-Archive -Path Earth, Mercury, Venus Planets.zip**Install and uninstall software using Windows CLI**

 **Installing VLC**